 As parametric policies do not cover the full value of a loss, they are not designed to replace traditional insurance.
 Instead, they fill gaps in existing cover by providing rapid financial support to help policy holders with unexpected costs and get back on their feet financially.
 In this way parametric insurance covers the additional expenses relating to an event with the remaining loss being accrued to the policy holder or their traditional insurer.

 Simply put, when pulling together all these features, parametric insurance products are an innovative way to supporting and meeting the needs of the customer while at the same time satisfying regulatory expectations of good conduct.
-The niche nature of parametric product design ensures that products are fit for purpose, transparent, easy to understand, and meet customer needs.
+The niche nature of parametric product design ensures that products are transparent, easy to understand, and meet customer needs.